solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ![toy dataset after applying Edited nearest neighbors]({{ site.baseurl }}/assets/images/posts/imbalanced/sample_enn2.png)

-The closer the samples from the majority class to the decision boundary, it’ll remove more observations from the EditedNearestNeighbours.
+We can now see more orange examples among the blue dots, corresponding to those that were previously covered by examples from the majority class.

 ENN also has multiple variants: repeated ENN (RENN) and AllKNN.